-EDU 489 Student Teaching in Middle School: (Subject) EA/A 3-6 credits
+EDU 489 Student Teaching in Middle School: (Subject) EA/A

 Student teaching in the middle/secondary level student's major or minor, under the direction of an experienced classroom teacher.
 University supervisors visit the student at least four times and guide and evaluate his/her progress through individual conferences.